lucasgautheron/ChildRecordsR/README.md

 ---

-# if you want to change code
+# For developers

-- Create a new branch from *develop* and a merge request on develop i will handle the merge.
+- Create a new branch from *develop* and a merge request on develop

 ## Appendix: getting a LAAC dataset that has already been formatted.